 - A cumulative high school GPA of 3.5 in college preparatory high school courses

-- An ACT composite score of 25 or above or a combined score of 1130 on the Critical Reading and Math sections of the SAT
+- An ACT composite score of 25 or above or a combined score of 1130 on the Critical Reading and Math sections of the SAT is recommended, if you have already had the opportunity to take a standardized test.

 - A completed Concurrent Enrollment application form, including a brief essay and signature of parent or guardian

-- Test score results on school transcript or copy of student score report
+- Test score results on school transcript or copy of student score report if available

 Note: Students may take courses through the Concurrent Enrollment Program for consecutive semesters, but must resubmit the application (omitting the essay), a new transcript if going continuously from spring to fall semester, and a new school approval form.